 Exhaustion of nonrenewable resources has caused entropic watersheds, or historic shifts, to arise throughout our known industrialization.
 Societies have been repeatedly forced to switch from one material to another, following depletion of the prior.
 Deforestation caused the first jump from wood to coal; mining complications pushed us to discover oil, and climate change’s demand for emission regulations now forces our transition to renewables.

-The current phase is causing a drastic switch in the way our world functions, especially here in Baltimore.
+Our current phase is causing a drastic switch in the way our world functions, especially here in Baltimore.
 Various fossil fuel-based facilities have undergone large transformations to adapt to a changing climate, while others are shuttered and left to the elements.
-This project documents the processes in which our lights are powered, our cars are fueled, and our city is maintained.
-It is a privilege to be so detached from them, as this industry pushes to the edges of lower class neighborhoods and “untouched” land.
+It is a privilege to be detached from them, as this industry pushes to the edges of lower class neighborhoods and “untouched” land.
 The power plants and their makers contaminate air, water, and human life with little regulation or remorse.
 Through this exploration of various power plants, I aim to understand all consequences that come with the overconsumption of power.

 Wheelabrator Incinerator sits upstream from Westport, a working class neighborhood in Baltimore City.
 As the industrial boom of the 20th century dwindled, blue collar workers left communities like Westport to live in the suburbs, leaving around half of the homes on this block vacant.
-2,250 tons of waste from the city are burned here daily, powering large turbines with steam to generate electricity.
-A study commissioned by The Chesapeake Bay Foundation concluded that living near the incinerator is similar to living with a smoker.
+Now, 2,250 tons of waste from the city are burned here daily, powering large turbines with steam to generate electricity.
 Since Baltimore established a “Zero Waste Plan” in 2017, the city’s goal has been to emphasize recycling over the burning of trash.
 This plan incorporates stricter emission regulations and a proactive approach to waste streams.
-Wheelabarator filed a federal lawsuit against the city for such “arbitrary” policies.
-The incinerator’s contract with the city is up for renewal in 2021.
+Wheelabarator, prioritizing their profit over public health, filed a federal lawsuit against the city for such “arbitrary” policies.
+Their contract is up for renewal in 2021.

 Pictured is a transformer located between Spruce Street and Route 173, the eastern edge of the neighborhood.
-To the left is a block of two-story rowhomes complete with picket fences and 10 foot x10 foot front yards.
-The view from each home is a line of coal cars, all headed to or from the coal piers two miles south.
-As U.S. consumption of coal faces its decline, products that are mined in Pennsylvania, West Virginia, and Ohio are loaded onto ships from these terminals for international dispersion.
+As the United States' consumption of coal faces its decline, products that are mined in Pennsylvania, West Virginia, and Ohio are loaded onto ships from Curtis Bay's terminals for international dispersion.
 This paves the way for the rise of cheap natural gas, America’s “solution” to the next energy crisis.